-Articulate Storyline 2’s new animation features are great for adding movement and interactivity to your course, but one of my favorite simple animation effects uses a feature that’s been there from the very beginning: Zoom Region.
+I find that Articulate Storyline 360's animation features give me a lot of flexibility for adding movement and interactivity to my projects, but one of my favorite animation effects uses a feature that tends to get overlooked: Zoom Region.

-Zoom region gives your learners a close-up view of a specific area of your slide at any point on the timeline.
-Using the zoom region feature is a quick and easy way to draw your learner’s attention to key content—characters, text, or images—and, when they're stacked together, a fun way to add some cinematic flair to otherwise static slides.
+Using a zoom region gives your learners a close-up view of a specific area of your slide at any point on the timeline.
+Using the zoom region feature is a quick and easy way to draw attention to key content—characters, text, or images—and, when they're stacked together, a fun way to add some cinematic flair to otherwise static slides.